 A stalwart in an ever-changing industry.

-La Flor de la Isabela, the first and oldest cigar factory in Asia, has been shelling out premium Philippian-grown handmades since 1881.
+La Flor de la Isabela, the first and oldest cigar factory in Asia, has been shelling out premium Filipino-grown handmades since 1881.
 But the company can trace its root back even further.
-Cuban tobacco seeds first found their way to the fertile Philippian soils in the latter half of the 17th century.
+Cuban tobacco seeds first found their way to the fertile soils of the Philippines in the latter half of the 17th century.
 Cultivated by Spanish missionaries, the tobacco plant flourished for the next century and eventually kick started the Asian cigar industry.
-Named for Queen Isabela of Spain, La Flor de la Isabela continues to deliver, and Alhambra is no exception.
+Named for Queen Isabella of Spain, La Flor de la Isabela continues to deliver, and Alhambra is no exception.